matbmeijer/DemografixeR/README.md

 status](https://ci.appveyor.com/api/projects/status/github/matbmeijer/DemografixeR?branch=master&svg=true)](https://ci.appveyor.com/project/matbmeijer/DemografixeR)
 <!-- badges: end -->

-DemografixeR is an API wrapper of all 3 Demografix API’s - all three APIs supported in one package:
+DemografixeR allows to estimate gender, age and/or nationality from a name.
+The package is an API wrapper of all 3 Demografix API’s - all three APIs supported in one package:

   - <https://genderize.io/> - **Gender estimation** based on a name
   - <https://agify.io/> - **Age estimation** based on a name